AbdullahShheik/PRODIGY_WD_01/README.md

 # PRODIGY_WD_01
 A sleek and responsive navigation menu with smooth scrolling, dropdown functionality, and dynamic background changes on scroll.
-Built using HTML, CSS, and JavaScript for an enhanced user experience
+Built using HTML, CSS, and JavaScript for an enhanced user experience.